carpentries-incubator/workflows-nextflow/_episodes/14-nfcore.md

 - "Run a small nf-core pipeline using a test dataset."
 keypoints:
 - "nf-core is a community-led project to develop a set of best-practice pipelines built using the Nextflow workflow management system."
-- "nf-core tools is a suite of helper tools that aims to help people run and develop pipelines."
+- "nf-core tools is a suite of helper tools that aims to help people run and develop nf-core pipelines."
-- "nf-core pipelines can found using the nf-core helper tool `--list` option or from the nf-core website."
+- "nf-core pipelines can found using the nf-core helper tool `list` sub-command or from the nf-core website."
-- "nf-core pipelines can be run using `nextflow run nf-core/<pipeline>` syntax, or launched and parameters configured using the nf-core  helper tool launch option."
+- "nf-core pipelines can be run using `nextflow run nf-core/<pipeline>` syntax, or launched and parameters configured using the nf-core  helper tool `launch` sub-command."
 - "nf-core pipelines can be configured by modifying Nextflow config files and/or adding command line parameters."
 ---

 ## What is nf-core?

-nf-core is a community-led project to develop a set of best-practice pipelines built using Nextflow workflow system.
+nf-core is a community-led project to develop a set of best-practice pipelines built using Nextflow workflow management system.
 Pipelines are governed by a set of guidelines, enforced by community code reviews and automatic code testing.